dliechty/NixHome/README.md

 # NixHome
  Manage various dotfiles and home dir scripts.
-Primarily contains settings for bash, vim, and tmux.
+Primarily contains settings for bash, vim, and tmux, but also contains some expect scripting used to log into AWS resources.

 ## Notes